Karen Jarrett

-Early life

-Karen Smedley was born in Greensburg, Pennsylvania, where she was educated through the Hempfield Area School District, graduating from Hempfield Area High School in 1990.
-She completed a bachelor's degree from a public university.
-Her parents are Jack and Iva Smedley.
-Her father was diagnosed with chronic myelogenous leukemia (CML) in 1983.
-He recovered after a successful bone marrow transplant.
+She previously served as ringside manager for both Angle and Jarrett, and later as an on screen authority figure in Total Nonstop Action Wrestling.

 Professional wrestling career

 World Wrestling Federation/Entertainment (2001, 2004)

 Karen was never involved in a storyline of World Wrestling Entertainment while her then-husband Kurt Angle was under contract.
 She herself was never under contract, but did briefly appear at Unforgiven 2001 as a part of the big celebration with the Angle family following Kurt Angle's victory over Stone Cold Steve Austin for the WWF Championship.
 She also made an appearance on the WrestleMania XX DVD set in a bonus segment regarding Kurt Angle.